 These two issues are not yet on our High-Risk List, but our planned work in these areas may lead us to designate these issues as high risk in the future.

 When was each High Risk area added to the list?
-This table (PDF, 1 page) shows the year that each area on GAO’s 2019 High Risk List were designated High Risk.
+This table (PDF, 1 page) shows the year that each area on GAO’s 2021 High Risk List was designated High Risk.

 In 1990, we began a program to report on government operations that we identified as “high risk.”
 Since then, generally coinciding with the start of each new Congress, we have reported on the status of progress to address high-risk areas and update the High Risk List.

 Overall, our High Risk List has served to identify and help resolve serious weaknesses in areas that involve substantial resources and provide critical services to the public.
 Since our program began, the government has taken high-risk problems seriously and has made long-needed progress toward correcting them.
 In a number of cases, progress has been sufficient for us to remove the High Risk designation.